 Paton Masser Memorial Fund

 The Fund was established with donations from Members and further funds have been donated by the British Association of Plastic, Reconstructive and Aesthetic Surgeons.
-From 2003 the award has been given to provide funds towards research projects in plastic surgery in the British Isles.
+From 2003 the award has been given to provide funds towards education or research projects in plastic surgery in the British Isles.
 The money may be given to one project or divided, as considered appropriate by the members of the BAPRAS Research Committee.

 Up to the value of £5,000.00, given annually.